Australian Radiation Protection and Nuclear Safety Agency: 5G in Australia

 From 2019 with the introduction of 5G in Australia, ARPANSA faced criticisms from the media and general public, amid fears that the technology was not safe.
 As of September 2019, Telstra and other telecommunications companies had declared that the use of 5G was safe for citizens, but ARPANSA had yet to comment on these claims.
 At that point in time, ARPANSA had only acknowledged the existence of concerns surrounding 5G technology, and were in regular discussions with multiple stakeholders to increase public understanding.

-Citizens criticised ARPANSA for their alliance with the telecommunications companies, and possibly acting in their interests rather than the health of citizens.
+Citizens criticised ARPANSA for their alliance with the telecommunications companies, and alleged that they were acting in their interests rather than the health of citizens.
 In response, ARPANSA stated in June that they worked "independently from other parts of government and are not funded by industry", and are defined within the umbrella of a health agency, not a communications agency like Telstra.
-Opposing this, ARPANSA's official website declares they are not a health body and take no responsibility for the advice they have provided.
+However, ARPANSA's official website declares they are not a health body and take no responsibility for the advice they have provided.

 ARPANSA then made a statement declaring that the evidence shows that the levels of electromagnetic energy (EME) from devices like mobile phones do not pose a health risk to citizens.
 ARPANSA had set the standards for EME levels, and from the initial testing in 2016–2017, the EME levels for 5G were 1,000 times lower than the set standard.
 ARPANSA then advised the Australian government that 5G was safe, stating that the levels of 5G signals were less than 1% of the maximum radiation level considered safe for citizens in Australia.
 In response to this public turmoil questioning the safety of 5G, the Morrison government then announced additional funding to ARPANSA to allow for continuing research on 5G and other emerging technologies.